alexwlchan/alexwlchan.net/src/_drafts/documenting-my-dns.md

 You have to know exactly which domain name and record type you want to query -- I don't think there's an easy way to get all the DNS records for a particular domain, especially if you want to include all the subdomains.
 This is a limitation of DNS, not the dnsruby gem.

-That's fine for me, because I know what subdomains and record types I'm using -- I can read them out of my web dashboard.
+But that's not an issue for me, because I know what subdomains and record types I'm using -- I can read them out of my web dashboard.
-By iterating over the possible domains and record types, I wrote a short script that gets all my DNS records and saves them to a YAML file:
+By iterating over the possible domains and record types, I wrote a script that gets all my DNS records and saves them to a YAML file:

 ```ruby
 require 'date'